sthenic/lins/doc/web/_source/installation.rst

 5. Open a Command Prompt or PowerShell session and verify the installation by calling the tool with ``lins``.

-Uninstalling the tool involves performing the above steps in reverse, i.e.

-* removing the entry from your ``PATH`` variable and
+To uninstall the package, perform the above steps in reverse: remove the ``PATH`` entry and delete the files.
-* removing the directory containing the unpacked release archive.